Stationary states of an active Brownian particle in a harmonic trap: Numerical Simulation Results

 \section{Numerical Simulation Results}

-We carried out Brownian dynamics simulations of the problem in a two-dimensional plane, where the potential energy is $U(\mathbf{r})=(\kappa/2)r^2$ where $r^2=x^2+y^2$.
-The Langevin equations in Eq.~\ref{eq:langevin_main} were simulated numerically using a forward Euler discretization scheme, with time step $\Delta t=10^{-3}$~s and averaged over $10^{5}$ realizations.
+Brownian dynamics simulations were performed in a two-dimensional plane using Langevin equations and a first-order integration method, with $10^{5}$ realizations averaged.
+The potential energy $U(\mathbf{r})=(\kappa/2)r^2$, where $r^2=x^2+y^2$, and the differential equations for the variables ($x$, $y$, $\theta_u$) were solved using the following discretization scheme, with $\Delta t=10^{-3}$ s: